- Running courses in browsers is something that a lot of us used to do at schools.

-- We’ll show you how to fix This course cannot be played because Flash is unavailable in your browser.
+- The exact errors states that this course cannot be played because flash is unavailable in your browser.

 The message usually appears if Flash isn’t installed or enabled on your web browser.
 In today’s article, we’ll show you how to fix that.

 How do I fix the Flash is unavailable in your browser error?

 Use a browser that still runs Flash content